 - Identifying and stopping fraud: Keeping good financial records helps the business identify fraudulent transactions and remedy them before they become major issues.

-Using General Ledger Codes
+3 General Ledger Challenges

 |Feb.
 1||Expense||Office supplies||#5000||$100|

-Using Accounting Software with General Ledgers
+Using NetSuite’s Accounting Software with General Ledgers

 Most businesses use accounting software to automate the basic processes around creating transactions and posting them to the general ledger.
 Software helps the accounting team performing accounting tasks, such as setting up and closing accounting periods, banking tasks, journal entries and more.
 The system will automatically calculate debits and credits and allow you to put controls in place to make sure transactions can’t be entered that don’t meet guidelines.

-Accounting software maintains all financial information and records in a single database, which guarantees data integrity, helps establish and maintain controls and makes the reconciliation process significantly faster and easier.
+NetSuite’s accounting software maintains all financial information and records in a single database, which guarantees data integrity, helps establish and maintain controls and makes the reconciliation process significantly faster and easier.
 This includes the ability to create recurring entries and allocations, run posting, reporting, translation and consolidation processes in parallel to speed up reporting time.